- 1 What is maslow’s hierarchy of needs theory?

 5. Self Actualization Needs

-Self-actualization is a process by which people fulfil their potential or they seek internal growth.
+Self-actualization is a process by which people fulfill their potential or they seek internal growth.
 It can be called enlightenment or personal development but it’s the final thing we are motivated to seek in our life.

 Imagine that we can become the best version of ourselves possible, who would that person look like?